MC’s PLOTXY - A scientific plotting and post-processing program

 You can zoom the chart.
 An example is shown below (on the left).
 The bars that fall into the plot are shown as usually in red (bounded by black rectangles), while the bars that are higher than the available vertical space are shown greyed.

 The Fourier Chart can be customised in several ways clicking on the Fourier Options button.
-The window that appears has the aspect shown above (on the right).
-Note that the numerical values can be shown in the Fourier Chart window in four different values:
+The window that appears has the aspect shown below.

 · peak of sine components (DC component unchanged)